Configure the Picker

 2. Add the Field to a Page Layout

 Let's add your custom field to a page layout.
 In this example, we'll add the field to a create page.
-Typically, you would also add the field to an edit page.
+Typically, you'd also add the field to an edit page.

-1. In the Redwood user experience of Sales, navigate to the page that displays the area you want to extend.
+1. In the Sales in Redwood UX, navigate to the page that displays the area you want to extend.
 In this example, navigate to the Payments list page.

 2. Under the Settings and Actions menu, select Edit Page in Visual Builder Studio.